frc2204/website/join.md

 **No prior experience or knowledge is required.
 All knowledge will be taught to members during pre-season.**

 The team is entirely student-led, with help from our experienced [mentors](/members#mentors) and teachers.
 The season begins in early January and ends mid-March.
 However, students are expected to attend pre-season meetings and workshops.
-During the season, you can expect **~23 hours of meetings every week**.
-Members must be able to **attend a minimum 70% of all meetings (~16 hours)**.

 #### 2023-2024 Season Overall Schedule